Shaun L Peck

 In October, 2015, Mr. Peck obtained a $12.5 million dollar verdict in the case of A.R. v.
 Northeastern Services, Inc.

-On March 10, 2015 at the conclusion of a three-seek trial conducted by PHBM partners Shaun L Peck and Brandon J. Baxter, a Salt Lake County jury determined that the law firm of Craig Swapp & Associates and its former associate lawyer, Eric Highberg, must pay $3.5 million in damages to Ogden resident Jodi Kranendonk.
+On March 10, 2015 at the conclusion of a three-week trial conducted by PHBM partners Shaun L Peck and Brandon J. Baxter, a Salt Lake County jury determined that the law firm of Craig Swapp & Associates and its former associate lawyer, Eric Highberg, must pay $3.5 million in damages to Ogden resident Jodi Kranendonk.
 The jury found both the Salt Lake City-based Craig Swapp& Associates and Washington-based attorney, Eric Highberg, liable for legal malpractice.
 In addition, the jury found the Swapp firm alone liable for breach of contract, breach of fiduciary duty and negligent hiring and supervision of Highberg.
 The verdict closes the latest chapter in Ms. Kranendonk's nearly 9-year legal fight for reasonable compensation for the debilitating injuries she suffered as a result of being rear-ended by two semi-tractor trailers on an Oregon freeway off-ramp in June 2006.

 On April 18, 2015, a three-member arbitration panel awarded PHBM client Melinda Cradnall $2,549,946 in damages against American Family Mutual Insurance Company for the insurance company's bad faith processing of her underinsured motorist (UIM) insurance claim.
 Shortly thereafter, the arbitration panel increased the total award to $2,572039 to account for supplemental costs incurred by Ms. Crandall in the arbitration proceedings.
 This sum has been paid by American Family, and the case has been closed.
 PHBM partner Shaun L Peck represented Ms. Crandall throughout the five-year ordeal as she sought restitution.